 Step-2: Make an appointment with the Philippines embassy nearest to you.

-Step-3: Submit your application to Embassy
+Step-3: Submit your application to Embassy or Consulate.

-- Latest Bank statement
+Latest Bank statement 3 Months

-- Round trip air ticket ( Dummy also ok)
+Round trip air ticket (Dummy also ok)

-- Hotel reservation
+Hotel reservation (Dummy also ok)

-- Prove of employment or business registration
+Prove of employment Papers.

-- Photocopy of the passport bio-data page
+Photocopy of the passport bio-data page

-To qualify, you must:
+To apply for Philippines visa you must:

 - Be a citizen of a country that has diplomatic relations with the Philippines.